energyquantified/eq-python-client/docs/reference/reference.rst

 **Methods** in ``energyquantified.time``.
-These methods are wrappers around the default methods in Python's standard library and other libraries where the time-zone is set to CET (which is used in the European power markets) by default.
+These methods are wrappers around the default methods in Python's standard library and other libraries where the timezone is set to CET (which is used in the European power markets) by default.

 .. autofunction:: energyquantified.time.now